mendix/docs/content/en/docs/appstore/connectors/aws/aws-sqs.md

 #### 4.1.2 AbstractQueueAttributesUsage {#abstractqueueattributesusage}

 This is the abstract entity for QueueAttributesUsage.
 It references to the `QueueAttributes` entity.
+Do not use this entity.
+Instead, use one of its specializations.

 #### 4.1.3 CreateQueueAttributesUsage {#createqueueattributesusage}